 If you (or your provider) don't agree with the plan's coverage decision, you or your provider may file an appeal.
 You can also file an appeal if you don't agree with your provider's decision about what product or brand is appropriate for your medical condition.
-(For more information about appeals, see Chapter 9, What to do if you have a problem or complaint (coverage decisions, appeals, complaints).)
+(For more information about appeals, see Chapter 9, What to do if you have a problem or complaint (coverage decisions, appeals, complaints).)]

-Emergency care

-Emergency care refers to services that are:

-- Furnished by a provider qualified to furnish emergency services, and - Needed to evaluate or stabilize an emergency medical condition.

-A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
-The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.

-Cost sharing for necessary emergency services furnished out-ofnetwork is the same as for such services furnished in-network.
-You pay a \$100 copayment for each visit.

-If you are admitted to the hospital within 24 hours for the same condition you will not have to pay this copayment.

-If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the
+Health and wellness education programs Fitness Benefit

+One Pass:

-Services that are covered for you What you must pay when you get these services cost sharing you would pay at a network hospital.
-Emergency care (continued) Emergency care is covered anywhere in the world.
-Please refer to "Worldwide Emergency/Urgent Coverage.
-Health and wellness education programs Fitness Benefit You pay a \$0 copay for this benefit.
-One Pass OnePass offers a robust and flexible fitness benefit, which gives members access to various gyms, boutique fitness studios, online fitness videos, and a personalized online brain training program for improved cognitive health.
+OnePass offers a robust and flexible fitness benefit, which gives members access to various gyms, boutique fitness studios, online fitness videos, and a personalized online brain training program for improved cognitive health.
 Members may also choose to receive a home kit if they prefer working out at home.
 There are three kits offered.
-Your costs do not count toward your maximum out-of-pocket amount.
-1. Fit Kit: resistance band, exercise tubing, door anchor, exercise cards specific to balance, coordination, agility, strength, cardio and flexibility 2.
-Yoga Kit: DVA with two, 20-minute videos + yoga mat, yoga block, yoga strap 3.
-Dance Kit: Zumba Gold dance kit includes quick start and 20-minute express DVD To set up One Pass follow these instructions: Go to www.eternalHealth.com/FitnessBenefit Enter your name, date of birth, Health Plan Name, and Medicare ID number Get your One Pass member code on the dashboard page Click "Fitness" and then "Find gyms" to search for fitness locations near you

-5. Bring your member code with you to any One Pass location.
+1. Fit Kit: resistance band, exercise tubing, door anchor, exercise cards specific to balance, coordination, agility, strength, cardio and flexibility

+2. Yoga Kit: DVA with two, 20-minute videos + yoga mat, yoga block, yoga strap

+3. Dance Kit: Zumba Gold dance kit includes quick start and 20-minute express DVD

+To set up One Pass follow these instructions:

+- 1. Go to www.eternalHealth.com/FitnessBenefit - 2.
+Enter your name, date of birth, Health Plan Name, and Medicare ID number - 3.
+Get your One Pass member code on the dashboard page - 4.
+Click "Fitness" and then "Find gyms" to search for fitness locations near you - 5.
+Bring your member code with you to any One Pass location.
 The staff will set up your membership.
 Use it for online classes too.